 Eclectic Eats in Keremeos

-You can find a great meal in Keremeos at a number of eclectic restaurants, including the legendary “Thai worth the drive” at Benja Thai.
-There’s a great Indian restaurant, a bake shop, a bar and grill, and some funky little cafés.
-When you’re picking up your fruit at a fruit stand and decide you’re hungry for, then ask the locals for suggestions and you are on your way to some tasty eats.
+You can find a great meal in Keremeos at several eclectic restaurants, including the legendary “Thai worth the drive” at Benja Thai.
+There’s a great Indian restaurant, a bakeshop, a bar and grill, and some funky little cafés.
+When you’re picking up your fruit at a fruit stand and decide you’re hungry, ask one of the locals for suggestions!
+You might end up with a new favourite road trip food spot.

 Gateway to Cathedral Lakes

 Keremeos is also the gateway to the Ashnola recreation area and Cathedral Provincial Park.
-A jeep (think BIG jeep) service, operated by Cathedral Lakes Resort will get you to the heart of the park, some 16 km (10 mi) in.
+A WWII-era military-style jeep service operated by Cathedral Lakes Resort will get you to the heart of the park, some 16 km (10 mi) in.
 If you prefer, you can hike, but be aware it is a full day’s hike.
 It’s here you’ll find mountain vistas that will take your breath away and perhaps the reconnection to nature you’ve been searching for.
-Ragged peaks of the North Cascades and Okanagan Mountain Ranges, indigo coloured lakes, and alpine meadows are your reward for a climb well done.
+Ragged peaks of the North Cascades and Okanagan Mountain Ranges, indigo-coloured lakes, and alpine meadows are your reward for a climb well done.
 Who knows, you may even be lucky enough to meet the resident mountain goats!

 Electric Car Charging

 Recharge your own batteries as your car is being charged.
 Take your time at a wine tasting or explore the shops and businesses of downtown.